tdwg/process/review_manager.md

 - Accept comment but adds no significant addition to the proposal, or
 - Reject comment.

 It is then up to the Author to respond to the Review Manager concerning all comments and associated recommendations.
 The Review Manager examines the Author's responses and any updated submission.
-One of two actions are then selected for the submission:-
+One of two actions are then selected for the submission:

 - A recommendation to the Executive Committee (via the Secretariat) that the standard be accepted or